AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 4. Resume Section 📝

-- **`Education`**: Information about academic qualifications.
+- `Education` – Information about academic qualifications.
-- *`Experience`*: Professional experiences and job history.
+- `Experience` – Professional experiences and job history.
-- *`Projects`*: Showcases of notable projects with descriptions and technologies used.
+- `Projects` – Showcases of notable projects with descriptions and technologies used.
-- *`Skills`*: A list of technical skills and tools.
+- `Skills` – A list of technical skills and tools.
-- *`Download Resume`*: Button to download and open the resume in PDF format at another tab.
+- `Download Resume` – Button to download and open the resume in PDF format at another tab.

 ### 5. Contact Section 📬

-- **Contact Form**: Collects user information including name, email, country, and message.
+- `Contact Form` – Collects user information including name, email, country, and message.
-- **Country Dropdown**: A dropdown with flags and search functionality for selecting countries.
+- `Country Dropdown` – A dropdown with flags and search functionality for selecting countries.
 - Integrated with **Firebase** and **EmailJS** for form submission.

 ### 6. Quotes Section 💬

-- **Rotating Quotes**: Displays 5 rotating programming quotes that auto-update every 5 seconds.
+- `Rotating Quotes` – Displays 5 rotating programming quotes that auto-update every 5 seconds.
-- **Manual Quote Change**: Users can click to change the current quote.
+- `Manual Quote Change` – Users can click to change the current quote.

 ### 7. Footer Section 📌

-- **Quick Links**: Links to sections (Home, About, Resume, Contact).
+- `Quick Links` – Links to sections (Home, About, Resume, Contact).
-- **Social Media Links**: Icons linking to social media profiles.
+- `Social Media Links` – Icons linking to social media profiles.
-- **Copyright Notice**: “© Ahmed Nassar [Year] – All Rights Reserved.”
+- `Copyright Notice` – “© Ahmed Nassar [Year] – All Rights Reserved.”

 ### 8. Interactive Background 🎨

-- Powered by **[Particles.js](https://particles.js.org/)**, creating a visually engaging, interactive background for the site.
+- Powered by **[Particles.js](https://particles.js.org/)**, creating a visually engaging, interactive & dynamic background with animated particles for modern experience and immersive look.

 ### 9. Scroll-to-Top Button ⬆️